4paradigm/OpenMLDB/README.md

 - **Great Scalability**

   Thanks to the modularized design, HybridSE can generate logical and physical plan for different stages.
-  With various sdk for multiple languages, HybridSE can be used on SQL optimization, regardless the system is realtime OLAD database, distributed OLAP or stream SQL.
+  With sdk for multiple languages, HybridSE can be used on SQL optimization, regardless the system is realtime OLAD database, distributed OLAP or stream SQL.

 - **Machine Learning Aimed Optimization**

-  Offer the special table join operation and customized UDF/UDAF, which fullfill the feature extraction and online requirement from machine learning.
+  Offer the special table join operation and customized UDF/UDAF, which fullfill the requirement of feature extraction from machine learning.

 - **Online-Offline Consistency**